 - Cutting along straight and curved lines

 - Opening lunch boxes

 - Making sculptures with materials like Playfoam®

-Dr Amanda Gummer from the Good Toy Guide has grouped fine motor skills into three areas; grasping, manipulating and hand-eye coordination.
-While fine motor skills tend to develop naturally from birth, they won’t develop without practise and that’s where play comes in!
-Activities that involve lacing, stacking and squeezing all help to support this developmental area whilst children also have fun!
+Dr Amanda Gummer from the Good Play Guide has grouped fine motor skills into three areas: grasping, manipulating, and hand-eye coordination.
+While fine motor skills develop naturally from birth, they won’t develop without practise and that’s where play comes in!
+Activities that involve lacing, stacking and squeezing all help to support this developmental area whilst children also have fun.